 In a distant kingdom, the king's son fell gravely ill.
-Despite the efforts of the finest royal physicians, the prince's condition deteriorated daily.
-In desperation, the king issued a proclamation: anyone who could cure his son would receive royal recognition.
+Despite the efforts of the kingdom’s finest physicians, the prince’s condition worsened with each passing day.
+Desperate, the king issued a royal proclamation: anyone who could cure his son would be granted royal recognition.

 So, the doctor devised a clever strategy.
 “I’ve found the cure for the prince,” he announced.
 “But it requires a precise method of preparation.
 The medicine comes from a common plant, but it requires a skilled hand to extract its essence and apply the proper dosage.
 I recommend the king find a physician with the requisite expertise to prepare it.”